H-B-VAX II (Hepatitis B Vaccine (Recombinant))

 Seek immediate medical attention if you experience:

-• Swelling of face, lips, mouth, throat or neck causing difficulty swallowing or breathing
+• Swelling of the face, lips, mouth, throat, or neck

 Important Warnings